wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 		- If you want to show a message indicating a formal window, you can do it with `input` (more info at Jenkins help section) #spaced #daily-notes
 	- ### Assignments
 		- Create a pipeline which accepts parameters
-			- The first is called
+			- The first is called `ENVIRONMENT`
+				-